-The emergence of distributed energy resources (DERs) is reshaping the traditional power sector paradigm in many U.S. states.
-As distributed solar deployment increases globally, a similar uptake in distributed storage is not far behind.
-Between Q1-2013 and Q1-2019, the U.S. storage market9 grew by 1,252.7 MW10 of deployed capacity, dominated by front-of-the meter systems, but with notable residential and nonresidential (behind-the meter) additions in more recent quarters.
-Of the systems installed between Q1-2013 and Q1-2019, 95.8% of the capacity of systems were of a lithium-ion chemistry type.
+storage market 15 grew by 1,252.7 MW 16 of deployed capacity, dominated by front-of-the meter systems, but with notable residential and nonresidential (behind-the meter) additions in more recent quarters.
+Of the systems installed between O1-2013 and O1-2019, 95.8% of the capacity of systems were of a lithium-ion chemistry type.
 The growth in capacity of these systems shows no signs of slowing down, with an estimated 16.9 GW of forecasted capacity additions from 2020-2024.
-The behind-themeter market segment dominates in terms of number of annual and cumulative systems deployed, with an exponential uptick in behind-the-meter deployments observed since 2017 (Figure 4)(GTM 2019).
+The behind-the-meter market segment dominates in terms of number of annual and cumulative systems deployed, with an exponential uptick in behind-the-meter deployments observed since 2017 (Figure 4)(GTM 2019).